LennardKrause/xrdPlanner/README.md

   - **slider_label_xxxx** (ener, dist, rota, voff, hoff, tilt, bsdx) accept any string to customise the labels for the sliders.

 ## Latest updates:
+  - 2024-02-09 Update: Updated the About window with links to github and the publication.
   - 2024-02-08 Bugfix: Fixed crash on cif drag/drop.
   - 2023-11-28 Update: Added hotkeys to toggle between units/colormaps/overlays.
   - 2023-11-28 Update: Added polarisation and solid angle correction factor overlays.